5 Delivery KPIs you cannot afford to miss

 Do you have an insight into your customer satisfaction score?
-Are you measuring this important KPI that has the greatest impact on your delivery business and profits?
-Are your customers happy with the way you fulfil the orders?
+Do you measure this important KPI that has the most significant impact on your delivery business and profits?
+Are your customers happy with the way you fulfill the orders?

-Companies fail to track how the customer feels at every stage of their delivery order fulfilment.
-For every online shopper, the final delivery hands determines if he comes back to you for more orders or not.
-This includes the way companies fulfil the delivery to meet customer expectations.
+Companies fail to track how the customer feels at every stage of their delivery order fulfillment.
+For every online shopper, the final delivery hands determine if he comes back to you for more orders or not.
+This includes the way companies fulfill the delivery to meet customer expectations.

-There are many factors that may impact your customer response and 3PL players usually fail to provide you the customer side story.
-Companies need to collect data about customers to see what is doing well and what needs to change in delivery fulfilment.
+Many factors may impact your customer response, and 3PL players usually fail to provide you the customer side story.
+Companies need to collect data about customers to see what is doing well and what needs to change in delivery fulfillment.
 May be a certain delivery partner is not able to maintain his ETA or is not communicating with the customer when required.
-May be the customer is thinking poorly about your delivery fulfilment and without this data you as a company can never know what and how to improve your delivery management.
+Maybe the customer is thinking poorly about your delivery fulfillment, and without this data you as a company can never know what and how to improve your delivery management.

-Hence, properly collecting and aggregating customer data is vital for any delivery business to ensure your delivery system is performing well and your final customer is happy.
+Hence, properly collecting and aggregating customer data is vital for any delivery business to ensure your delivery system performs well, and your final customer is happy.

-Drivers/Riders are the main resource who actually facilitate the entire delivery process and in fact impact the success of your delivery management system.
+Drivers/Riders are the main resources who actually facilitate the entire delivery process and, in fact, impact the success of your delivery management system.
 A lot of your delivery efficiency depends on how your drivers and riders perform on the field.
-This requires a deeper insight than just basic location tracking in the form of deviation reports.
+This requires deeper insight than just basic location tracking in the form of deviation reports.
 How and where are your drivers spending their time at every delivery level?
 This is a critical metric.
 With route optimization tools, a lot of time can be saved to ensure timely deliveries.
-Delays due to traffic are beyond control but live driver tracking helps you find out how much time is the driver spending on things like loading, on site, on break, in the warehouse, etc.
+Delays due to traffic are beyond control, but live driver tracking helps you find out how much time is the driver spending on things like loading, on-site, on break, in the warehouse, etc.

 KPIs related to driver data can help teams provide more accurate delivery windows and ensure that more deliveries occur on time.
 This has a direct impact on your customer happiness index.
-If drivers arrive on time to deliver without getting late, the customer is also happy and this results in repeat business.
+If drivers arrive on time to deliver without getting late, the customer is also happy, resulting in repeat business.

-With businesses growing beyond boundaries, the delivery management has also become more expansive in nature.
+With businesses growing beyond boundaries, delivery management has also become more expansive in nature.
 Businesses are catering to customers spread across multiple regions, which requires multiple fleet management.
-There is a strong consolidation happening in the fleet sector, especially in the third party fleet space.
+There is a strong consolidation happening in the fleet sector, especially in the third-party fleet space.

-The fleet mix a company uses for its delivery management also has a bearing on cost.
-Especially, when it comes to 3PL players, their value creation differs in different areas.
+The fleet mix a company uses for its delivery management also has a bearing on the cost.
+Especially when it comes to 3PL players, their value creation differs in different areas.
 The same 3PL fleet provider may provide exceptional delivery in one area and a poor experience in another region.
-A company needs to monitor this deviation to see how to leverage the best fleet mix beneficial to its delivery experience.
+A company needs to monitor this deviation to leverage the best fleet mix beneficial to its delivery experience.

-Some of the important KPIs that should be used to compare fleets include: driver time; time on site; average delivery time (taking into consideration average delivery distance); operational costs; and, most important of all, customer satisfaction rating.
+Some of the important KPIs that should be used to compare fleets include driver time, time on site, average delivery time (considering average delivery distance), operational costs, and most importantly, customer satisfaction rating.

 4) Revenue metrics across the board

 Another critical metric to evaluate is how your delivery performance affects revenue.
-Creating a visual dashboard that highlights revenue with delivery times per region, and customer satisfaction will provide an interesting insight to executives.
-The drill down approach enables executives to discover how a certain store or a certain type of fleet performs and its impact on the business revenue.
+Creating a visual dashboard that highlights revenue with delivery times per region and customer satisfaction will provide an interesting insight to executives.
+The drill-down approach enables executives to discover how a specific store or a particular type of fleet performs and its impact on business revenue.

 5) Data on POC efficacy

-Measuring the efficacy of your Proof of Concepts can greatly influence the success rates of a scaled-up delivery operation.
+Measuring the efficacy of your Proof of Concepts can significantly influence the success rates of a scaled-up delivery operation.
 Equip your POC with data measurement capabilities that will help in evaluating its success ratio.
-Relevant KPIs to track are those related to operational efficiency and performance: on time delivery; auto dispatch rates; loading time; time on site; orders per driver, and more.
+Relevant KPIs to track are those related to operational efficiency and performance: on-time delivery, auto dispatch rates, loading time, time on site, orders per driver, and more.